 Hopefully this will provide enough information to help turn those reasons for not taking the California Certified Legal Secretary exam into reasons to take the exam.

-Certification is achieved by passing a comprehensive examination including legal procedures, legal terminology, performance skills, reasoning and ethics, law office administration, communications, and bookkeeping.
+Certification is achieved by passing a comprehensive examination including California legal procedures, legal terminology, performance skills, reasoning and ethics, law office administration, ability to communicate effectively, and legal computations.

 SDLSA is currently holding a study group to help our members study for this exam.
-If you are interested in joining a study group, please contact the education chair at firstname.lastname@example.org.
+If you are interested in joining a study group, please contact the CCLS chair at firstname.lastname@example.org.

 Any person who has a minimum of two years’ full-time experience as a legal secretary, or the equivalent as approved by the Certifying Board, may apply to take the examination.
 Membership in Legal Secretaries, Incorporated is not a requirement to sit for the examination.

 The examination is given in March and September each year, usually on the third Saturday of the month.

 C. Application Deadlines

 A candidate’s completed application form and any requested attachments must be received by the Certifying Board 60 days prior to the examination date.
 A candidate must notify the Certifying Board if she or he will not be present on the examination date.
 An application for deferral to the next examination date may be submitted to the Certifying Board with the proper fee and in accordance with the operating rules of the Certifying Board.